oppia/oppia/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 Add videos/screenshots of the user-facing interface to demonstrate that the changes made in this PR work correctly.
+(For changes involving responsiveness or adjustment of UI elements, this should be a video that gradually resizes the viewport from wide to narrow and back again.)
 If this PR is for a developer-facing feature, provide the videos/screenshots of developer-facing interface.
 Please also include videos/screenshots of the developer tools browser console, so that we can be sure that there are no console errors.

 When you make updates to the PR, please update these videos/screenshots as well.
 You can drop videos/screenshots from previous versions of the PR.